piazza-energy/curated-resource-list/standards.md

 ## Subsidies / regulations / certifications

+- [ESOS](https://www.gov.uk/guidance/energy-savings-opportunity-scheme-esos) is a mandatory energy assessment scheme for organisations in the UK that meet the qualification criteria established to implement Article 8 (4 to 6) of the [EU Energy Efficiency Directive (2012/27/EU)](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2012:315:0001:0056:EN:PDF)
+- [Streamlined energy and carbon reporting - SECR](https://www.gov.uk/government/consultations/streamlined-energy-and-carbon-reporting) released Oct '17 and updated mid '18 gives guidelines for mandatory carbon reporting framework for UK big businesses, as well as directions for energy efficiency
 - [TERRE](https://consultations.entsoe.eu/markets/terre/) is the Trans European Replacement Reserves Exchange.
 From what I understood companies like Flexitricity or any other PPA can use this protocol to provide demand side response with a 15' cycle time. have no idea how they implement it though.
 - Green deal (expired 2014) [link](https://en.wikipedia.org/wiki/The_Green_Deal)[link](https://www.gov.uk/green-deal-energy-saving-measures)
 - energy performance certificate (private residence only?)
 [EPC register](https://www.epcregister.com/reportSearchAddressTerms.html) there’s also a data set here: [London domestic efficiency by boroughs](https://data.london.gov.uk/dataset/domestic-energy-efficiency-ratings-borough)